xinhuang/xinhuang.github.com/about.md

 # About Me

-Hi!
+Hi, there!
 My name is Xin Huang.
 Welcome to my blog.

 I'm a software engineer, and a C++ fan.
 Starting to contribute to clang in my spare time.